23nicolaso/GachaClicker/Readme.md

 - Click to earn cookies
 - Collect unique cookie-producing cards through a gacha system
 - Cards provide special bonuses and abilities
+- Get mythical cookies from quests and prestiging
+- Roll for rare, epic, legendary and mythical cards using mythical rolls
+- Build the best deck

 ## 🛠️ Technologies Used